nomi811/build-a-website/README.md

 ![Cloud9 interface](/images/cloud9_intro.jpg)

-This is what is known in the business as an **Integrated Development Environment** (IDE).
+This is what is known in the business as an **Integrated Development Environment** (**IDE**).
 IDEs are highly complex applications and take a bit of getting used to.
-Think Microsoft Word, on steroids, exposed to radiation in a secret nuclear incident and gaining super powers.
+Think Microsoft Word, on steroids, exposed to radiation in a secret nuclear incident and having gained super powers.
 Something like that.
 Anyway, the important thing is, Cloud9 gives us the four critical components of our development environment:

 * A **file system** to store our source files (code, images, HTML, CSS and so on),
 * an **editor** to edit our source files,